In a long and varied career, I have spent a few decades in coaching, sales, sales management, IT, and running my own businesses.

-Decision maker - Usually an individual, this is the person who has the authority to agree a sale.
+Decision maker: Usually an individual, this is the person who has the authority to agree on a sale.

 Listening to Questions

-Listening - A key sales skill, not to be underestimated.
-Often this key skill is referred to as ‘passive – were the listener/sales person is simply listening (probably to a customer) or ‘active’ were the listener/sales person takes a more active role in the conversation usually with the goal of eliciting more information about the customer’s needs and requirements.
+Listening: A key sales skill, not to be underestimated.
+Often this key skill is referred to as ‘passive—where the listener/salesperson is simply listening (probably to a customer) or ‘active’ where the listener/salesperson takes a more active role in the conversation usually with the goal of eliciting more information about the customer’s needs and requirements.

-Profit - In basic terns this is usually the difference between the cost of making the product and what it is sold for.
+Profit: In basic terms, this is usually the difference between the cost of making the product and what it is sold for.

 Records to USP

 Records: Either manual or computerised details of customer visits, agreements, proposals, etc.